-The wet coastal areas between Cooktown and the Queensland/New South Wales border – the area with the most rapidly expanding population in Australia – contain 75% of all Queensland frog species.
+The wet coastal areas between Cooktown and the Queensland/New South Wales border – the area with the most rapidly expanding population in Australia – contain 75 per cent of all Queensland frog species.
 Development in this area causes frog habitat loss and degradation.

-In this coastal region, 48% of Queensland’s frog species live below 100m altitude.
+In this coastal region, 48 per cent of Queensland’s frog species live below 100m altitude.
 They are the species most threatened by habitat loss and degradation.

 1. Habitat loss

 Frogs need native vegetation but they are losing their habitat through:

 - Land clearing and urbanisation for housing, industry and associated infrastructure, especially in coastal south-east Queensland.

 - Intensive agriculture, especially around the coastal lowlands of the Mackay area and the wet tropics.

 - Clearing for pine plantations and sand mining.

 These Queensland frog species are listed as vulnerable (V) or endangered (E):